KakaSena/react-concepts/README.md

 As part of this learning journey, I'm also building small projects that apply the concepts covered in the course.
 These are the projects:

-- 📘 [01 - React Core Concepts](./01-react-core-concepts): A collection of code snippets and simple components that demonstrate the foundational principles of React, such as components, props, and JSX.
+- 📘 [React Core Concepts](./01-react-core-concepts): A collection of code snippets and simple components that demonstrate the foundational principles of React, such as components, props, and JSX.
 - 🎮 [Tic Tac Toe in React](./02-react-tic-tac-toe): A simple and interactive implementation of the classic game using React components, props, and state.
 - 📈 [Investment Calculator in React](./03-investment-calculator-react): A financial calculator that helps estimate future investment value based on user input.
 Built with React to practice form handling, state management, and dynamic data rendering.
 - 🎨 [Styling React App](./04-styling-react-app): A reference app demonstrating various React styling techniques including vanilla CSS, CSS Modules, Styled Components, Tailwind CSS, and dynamic styling.